Type 2 Diabetes and Exercise

 Strength Training and Type 2 Diabetes

-The latest findings show that exercise such as strength training has a profound impact on helping people manage their diabetes.
-In a recent study of Hispanic men and women, 16 weeks of strength training produced dramatic improvements in sugar control that are comparable to taking diabetes medication.
+Findings show that exercise such as strength training can have a profound impact on helping people manage their diabetes.
+In one study of Hispanic men and women, 16 weeks of strength training produced dramatic improvements in sugar control.
+About 70% of these people were able to decrease their blood sugar medicine as a result of this type of exercise.
 Additionally, the study volunteers were stronger, gained muscle, lost body fat, had less depression, and felt much more self-confident.

 For more detail, see WebMD's article Strength Training and Diabetes.